onshape-public/go-client/onshape/docs/PartStudioApi.md

 )

 func main() {
-    did := "did_example" // string | Document ID.
-    wvm := "wvm_example" // string | One of w or v or m corresponding to whether a workspace or version or microversion was entered. wvmid := "wvmid_example" // string | Workspace (w), Version (v) or Microversion (m) ID. eid := "eid_example" // string | Element ID. includeGeometryIds := true // bool |  (optional) (default to true) featureId := []string{"Inner_example"} // []string | ID of a feature; repeat query param to add more than one (optional) linkDocumentId := "linkDocumentId_example" // string | Id of document that links to the document being accessed.
-This may provide additional access rights to the document.
-Allowed only with version (v) path parameter. (optional) noSketchGeometry := true // bool | Whether or not to output simple sketch info without geometry (optional) (default to false)
+    did := "did_example" // string | The id of the document in which to perform the operation. wvm := "wvm_example" // string | Indicates which of workspace id, version id, or document microversion id is specified below. wvmid := "wvmid_example" // string | The id of the workspace, version, or document microversion in which the operation should be performed. eid := "eid_example" // string | The id of the element in which to perform the operation. linkDocumentId := "linkDocumentId_example" // string | The id of the document through which the above document should be accessed; only applicable when accessing a version of the document.
+This allows a user who has access to document a to see data from document b, as long as document b has been linked to document a by a user who has permission to both. (optional) (default to "") configuration := "configuration_example" // string |  (optional) (default to "") rollbackBarIndex := int32(56) // int32 | Index specifying the location of the rollback bar when the call is evaluated.
+A -1 indicates that it should be at the end of the featurelist. (optional) (default to -1) elementMicroversionId := "elementMicroversionId_example" // string | A specific element microversion in which to evaluate the request. (optional) includeGeometryIds := true // bool |  (optional) (default to true) featureId := []string{"Inner_example"} // []string | ID of a feature; repeat query param to add more than one (optional) noSketchGeometry := true // bool | Whether or not to output simple sketch info without geometry (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.PartStudioApi.GetPartStudioFeatures(context.Background(), did, wvm, wvmid, eid).IncludeGeometryIds(includeGeometryIds).FeatureId(featureId).LinkDocumentId(linkDocumentId).NoSketchGeometry(noSketchGeometry).Execute()
+    resp, r, err := apiClient.PartStudioApi.GetPartStudioFeatures(context.Background(), did, wvm, wvmid, eid).LinkDocumentId(linkDocumentId).Configuration(configuration).RollbackBarIndex(rollbackBarIndex).ElementMicroversionId(elementMicroversionId).IncludeGeometryIds(includeGeometryIds).FeatureId(featureId).NoSketchGeometry(noSketchGeometry).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `PartStudioApi.GetPartStudioFeatures``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)